 Other actions unbecoming of a student shall be brought to the attention of the Administration.
 He/she will determine a course of action, which may include anything from a verbal warning to permanent denial of participation depending on the offense.
-Students holding leadership positions (Student Counsel, Team captain, etc.) will immediately forfeit the position for the remainder of the school year.
+Students holding leadership positions (Class President, Captain of the Academic Challenge team, Team captain, etc.) will immediately forfeit the position for the remainder of the school year.